Clean Heat Incentive Program

 CHIP incentive payments are subject to federal taxes.
 BUT, read on!
 The Inflation Reduction Act provides a heat pump tax credit of 30% of the cost of the installation, electrical work, and labor, up to a cap of $2,000.
 So, if you receive a $2,000 incentive from the AHS CHIP program, and you fall into a 22% tax bracket, you will need to count the incentive as income adding $440 to your tax liability.
 If your heat pump project total out of pocket expenses, after incentive, is $6,000, you can deduct $1,800 from your tax liability.

 AHS will need a signed W9 tax form from you in order to to pay out your incentive reward.
-When your project is underway, we’ll send you your incentive certificate and a blank W9.
-We’ll include a secure file upload link for returning your W9.
-AHS is not responsible for late contractor payments due to tardy receipt of W9 forms.
-We will do our very best to process incentive payments within 3 business days from the time we receive your W9 and contractor confirmation of completed work.
+When your project is underway, we’ll send you a blank W9 and a secure file upload link for returning your W9.
+AHS is not responsible for late payments due to tardy receipt of W9 forms or other program documentation requirements.
+We will do our very best to process incentive payments within 14 business days from the time we receive your W9 and contractor confirmation of completed work.

 Click here to read about how the Alaska Housing Finance Corporation has dealt with the issue of incentive or ‘rebate’ taxation.